DJANG2024/MKDocsMaterial/docs/github_repo.md

 Visual Studio Code provides a development environment which allows developers to share and collaborate on code with ease.
 This guide outlines the steps to configure an existing GitHub repository on your local computer, setting up a seamless working environment for remote collaboration on your projects.

 !!! important
-    Before you configure a GitHub repository on your local computer, make sure that you have:
-    - linked your GitHub account to your VS Code
-    - had the GitHub repository URL ready
+    Before configuring a GitHub repository on your local computer, make sure your GitHub account is linked to VS Code and that you have the GitHub repository URL ready.

 ### Clone a GitHub repository to your local computer

-1. **Select** [Clone Git Repository...] on the welcome page.
+1. **Click** [Clone Git Repository] on the Welcome tab.

 !!! tip "Tip"
-    By launching VS Code, you will land on the welcome page unless you have opened a project.
-If you are directed to an existing project, close the project by clicking on [File] → [Close Folder].
-This will lead you to the welcome page.
+    By launching VS Code, you will land on the Welcome tab unless you have opened a project.
+If you are directed to an existing project, close it by clicking [File] → [Close Folder] to return to the Welcome tab.

 2. **Paste** or **enter** the GitHub repository URL into the text bar.

-3. **Click** [Clone from URL] from the dropdown menu.
+3. **Select** [Clone from URL] from the dropdown menu.

-4. **Choose** the destination in your local computer where you would like to save the file to.
+4. **Choose** a <i>local direcotory</i> to save the repository to.

-5. **Click** [Select as Repository Destination] buttoon to clone the GitHub repository to your local **directory**.
+5. **Click** [Select as Repository Destination] buttoon to begin the cloning process.

-6. A pop-up window will appear after successfully cloning the project to your local computer. **Click** [Open] to open the downloaded file in VS Code.
+6. Once the cloning is successful, a pop-up window will appear. **Click** [Open] to open the downloaded repository in VS Code.

 ### Push to a GitHub repository from your local computer

 !!! warning "Warning"
-    Your <i>commits</i> will be made available to all the viewers of the shared repositories.
-You cannot withdraw your commits once pushed.
-Make sure your commits are accurate before you push them to GitHub repositories.
+    Your <i>commits</i> will be visible to anyone with access to the shared repository.
+Once pushed, your commits cannot be withdrawn or undone.

 1. **Click** [View] → [Source Control] to open the Source Control panel.

 2. **Enter** your <i>commit message</i> into the textbox.

-3. **Click** [✓ Commit]
+3. **Click** [✔ Commit] to commit your edits.

-4. Once ready, **click** [⋯] → [Push] besides CHANGES to push your changes to the remote GitHub repository.
+4. When ready, **click** [⋯] → [Push] on the Source Control panel to push your changes to the remote GitHub repository.

 !!! tip "Tip"
     The [⋯] button appears only when you hover over the Source Control panel.